 Heidi Aronson Kolk

-Heidi Aronson Kolk is a cultural historian who began academic life as a visual artist and poet, and pursued graduate study in literary history and American culture studies.
-Her research explores the politics and practices of memory in the United States, and engages creatively with the history and landscape of the American city, drawing upon the rich visual and material culture of the nineteenth and twentieth centuries.
+Kolk’s research explores the politics and practices of memory in the U.S. and engages creatively with the history and landscape of the American city, drawing upon the rich visual and material culture of the nineteenth and twentieth centuries.
 She is especially attentive to issues of race and urban identity, disputes over public history, and concepts of materiality and trauma.
-Her first book, Taking Possession: The Politics of Memory in a St. Louis Town House (University of Massachusetts Press, 2019), engages many of these subjects, focusing on an intensively preserved historic house near downtown St. Louis.
-As Michel-Rolph Trouillot has noted in Silencing the Past: Power and the Production of History, such a place is “[t]oo solid to be unmarked, too conspicuous to be candid,” and thus “embod[ies] the ambiguities of history.”
-Its alluring “concreteness hides secrets so deep that no revelation may fully dissipate their silences.
-We [can] imagine the lives under the mortar, but how do we recognize the end of a bottomless silence?”
+Her first book, “Taking Possession: The Politics of Memory in a St. Louis Town House”* (2019), engages many of these subjects, focusing on an intensively preserved historic house near downtown St. Louis.

-Kolk’s second book project takes up the ambiguities of history by attending to “negative heritage” in the United States––a large and under-theorized domain that includes sites and histories that are uncompliant, unruly, or compromised––that have been overlooked, disregarded, hidden from view, or even obliterated, and thus confound the production of history.
+Kolk’s second book project takes up the ambiguities of history by attending to “negative heritage” in the United States — a large and under-theorized domain that includes sites and histories that are uncompliant, unruly, or compromised — that have been overlooked, disregarded, hidden from view, or even obliterated, and thus confound the production of history.
 If many are places of shame, others have inspired dark fixation and folklore, pilgrimage and preservation, and more recently, historical reckoning and memory activism.
 Attending to the complex dynamics and histories, the book argues for negative heritage as a revelatory feature of American culture and identity.

-Kolk is also co-editor, with Iver Bernstein, of The Material World of Modern Segregation: St. Louis in the Long Era of Ferguson, a book-length collection of essays (289 pp., 2022).
-The publication––which is the culmination of an American Culture Studies Faculty Program Initiative launched in the wake of the shooting death of Michael Brown––interrogates the material histories and lived experiences of the segregated city.
+Kolk is also co-editor, with Iver Bernstein, of “The Material World of Modern Segregation: St. Louis in the Long Era of Ferguson”, (2022) a collection of essays that interrogate the material histories and lived experiences of the segregated city.

 Work by Heidi Kolk